arangodb/arangodb/Documentation/DocuBlocks/Rest/Cursors/post_api_cursor.md

 missing from the request.

-If the JSON representation is malformed or the query specification is missing from the request, the server will respond with *HTTP 400*.
+If the JSON representation is malformed or the query specification is missing from the request, the server responds with *HTTP 400*.

-The body of the response will contain a JSON object with additional error details.
+The body of the response contains a JSON object with additional error details.
 The object has the following attributes:

 @RESTREPLYBODY{error,boolean,required,}
-boolean flag to indicate that an error occurred (*true* in this case)
+boolean flag to indicate that an error occurred (`true` in this case)

 @RESTREPLYBODY{code,integer,required,int64}
-the HTTP status code
+An HTTP status code.

 @RESTREPLYBODY{errorNum,integer,required,int64}
-the server error number
+A server error number.

 @RESTREPLYBODY{errorMessage,string,required,string}
 A descriptive error message.

-If the query specification is complete, the server will process the query.
-If an error occurs during query processing, the server will respond with *HTTP 400*.
+If the query specification is complete, the server processes the query.
+If an error occurs during query processing, the server responds with *HTTP 400*.
-Again, the body of the response will contain details about the error.
+Again, the body of the response contains details about the error.

 @RESTRETURNCODE{404}
-The server will respond with *HTTP 404* in case a non-existing collection is accessed in the query.
+The server responds with *HTTP 404* in case a non-existing collection is accessed in the query.

 @RESTRETURNCODE{405}
-The server will respond with *HTTP 405* if an unsupported HTTP method is used.
+The server responds with *HTTP 405* if an unsupported HTTP method is used.

 @RESTRETURNCODE{410}
-The server will respond with *HTTP 410* if a server which processes the query or is the leader for a shard which is used in the query stops responding, but the connection has not been closed.
+The server responds with *HTTP 410* if a server which processes the query or is the leader for a shard which is used in the query stops responding, but the connection has not been closed.

 @RESTRETURNCODE{503}
-The server will respond with *HTTP 503* if a server which processes the query or is the leader for a shard which is used in the query is down, either for going through a restart, a failure or connectivity issues.
+The server responds with *HTTP 503* if a server which processes the query or is the leader for a shard which is used in the query is down, either for going through a restart, a failure or connectivity issues.